Job Loss and Bankruptcy

 When is the right time to file bankruptcy?

-I lost my job.
-Should I file now, or later?
+Job loss and bankruptcy, should I file now, or later?

 The first question I always ask my clients is how long they expect they will be unemployed.
 In recent years, the answer is that job search takes two to ten times longer than it used to.
 Add Corona virus to the picture, and the answer becomes even more difficult.
 Still, you have to make the best estimate you can.